This is Elyssa, the farmer. She's been the hands and the heart, the brains and the brawn behind California Street for the last 2+ years.

 About the farm

 California Street Farm is an urban farm located in Northeast Minneapolis producing fresh, local vegetables for the neighborhood.
 The farm is located on land leased from the owners of the California Building, and was originally founded by Jim Bovino and Jillia Pessenda back in 2012.
-A few different people have grown on the land over the years, and we took over the farm in the spring of 2019.
+A few different people have grown on the land over the years, and the farm was reinvigorated in 2019 by Ashley Thorfinnson and Chris Barth.

 Our farming practices

 We farm with your health, the health of the soil, and the health of the environment in mind.
-While we are not certified organic we do follow organic growing practices.
+While we are not certified organic, we do follow organic growing practices.
 All of our farming is done by hand, we support pollinators and minimize soil disturbance, and we do not use chemical pesticides or chemical fertilizers of any kind.
-We take your safety seriously and have received certification through the U of M's Extension Food Safety Modernization Act produce safety training.

 What we grow

-In 2021, we are excited to grow a diverse variety of vegetables, fruits, and herbs.
-We'll be bringing the following to market this season: arugula, baby kale, basil, beans, beets, bell peppers, cabbage, carrots, celeriac, chard, cherry tomatoes, cilantro, cucumbers, eggplant, fennel, garlic (and scapes), herbs, hot peppers, kale, leeks, little gem lettuce, microgreens, peas, potatoes, radishes, rutabaga, salad mix, scallions, shallots, shishito peppers, spinach, summer squash, sweet potatoes, tomatoes, turnips, watermelons, winter squash, and zucchini.
+In 2024, we're excited to grow a diverse variety of vegetables, fruits, and herbs.
+We'll be bringing the following to market this season: arugula, baby kale, basil, beans, beets, bell peppers, cabbage, carrots, celeriac, chard, cherry tomatoes, cilantro, cucumbers, eggplant, fennel, herbs, hot peppers, kale, leeks, little gem lettuce, peas, potatoes, radishes, rutabaga, salad mix, scallions, shallots, shishito peppers, spinach, summer squash, sweet potatoes, tomatoes, turnips, watermelons, winter squash, and zucchini.